TrissieTheHusky/Trissie-Status/content/issues/2018-06-13-maintenance-window.md

   - Main Systems
 severity: down
 ---
 *Just began* - We're currently shutting down the network. {{< track "2018-06-13 15:54:00" >}}

+We are currently mitigating the issue please bear with us.